-• failure to register in SAM or Grants.gov in sufficient time

-- failure to follow Grants.gov instructions on how to register and apply as posted on its Web site - failure to follow each instruction in the OJP solicitation - technical issues with the applicant's computer or information technology environment, including firewalls.
+- Failure to register in SAM or Grants.gov in sufficient time.
+(SAM registration and renewal can take as long as 10 business days to complete.
+The information transfer from SAM to Grants.gov can take as long as 48 hours.) - Failure to follow Grants.gov instructions on how to register and apply as posted on its website. - Failure to follow each instruction in the OJP solicitation. - Technical issues with the applicant's computer or information technology environment, including firewalls.

-Notifications regarding known technical problems with Grants.gov, if any, are posted at the top of the OJP funding Web page.
+Notifications regarding known technical problems with Grants.gov, if any, are posted at the top of the OJP funding webpage.